All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 Thank you for your time. — Craig

-Image and identities of the Knickerbocker men from Eric Miklich, 19cbaseball.com, retrieved August 31, 2024.
-Eric offers the following profiles below.
-Birth and death years from wikipedia.com and geneanet.org.
+Image scan of the would-be Knickerbockers from Eric Miklich, 19cbaseball.com.
+Eric offers on his website one interpretation of who was who.
 Image date of circa 1846 from Stephen Wong, Smithsonian Baseball (2005), who credited the original half-plate daguerreotype from the collection of Corey R. Shanus.

 Images of cricketers.
 Left: dated 1858, detail of illustration of Heathfield H. Stephenson by John C. Anderson, antique-prints.co.uk.
 Middle: dated circa 1860, detail of illustration of William Caffyn, after an original watercolour by John C. Anderson, gettyimages.ca.
 Right: dated circa 1850, detail of illustration of George Parr by William Bromley, reddit.com.
 Retrieved August 31, 2024.